andrew867/LuxPower-Advanced/README.md

 # IMPORTANT  - Things to note

-We cannot support the ethernet dongle, only WIFI!
+We cannot support the LUX ethernet dongle - only WIFI -  this is due to ports not being open on the ethernet dongle.

 # Fix your IP